harrysolovay/state-mint/README.md

 **A)** Before `mint` constructors your store, the `setState` method is attached to the class prototype (precompiled, it defines a new class that extends yours).
 Although your class doesn't have a setState method upon its initial definition, it will upon runtime.

 **Q)** Why doesn't it use React's Context API?<br />
-**A)** While React@^16.3 Context is polyfilled for older versions or react, I wanted State Mint to work without the version or peer dependency.
-Plus, using React Context would be overkill.
-Context Providers rerender all children upon any state change (no faster paints).
+**A)** While React@^16.3 Context can be [polyfilled](https://github.com/jamiebuilds/create-react-context) for older versions of react, I wanted State Mint to work without the React version or polyfill package dependency.
+Plus, using React Context would be overkill; Context Providers rerender all children upon any state change, which leads to a lot of unecessary rerendering.
 By saving a given store's subscriber components' references, the door is open to more customization of behavior.

 ## LICENSE